コンテンツにスキップ

 I applied last time too and received a lot of feedback from people,

-Please tell us about the concept of your work and the thoughts you put into it while creating it.
+Please tell us about the concept of the work and the thoughts you put into it while creating it.

-In the midst of this unprecedented COVID-19 pandemic, I wanted to turn this situation and experience into something positive, so I chose skateboarding as my motif, which has a perspective on overcoming obstacles and how to make use of those obstacles.
+In the midst of the unprecedented situation of the coronavirus pandemic, I wanted to turn this situation and experience into something positive, so I chose skateboarding as my motif, which has a perspective on overcoming obstacles and how to make use of those obstacles.

-Please tell us what you paid the most attention to and what was the most difficult part.
+Please tell us what you paid the most attention to and what you struggled with the most.

-This can be said about all my works, but I always take great care to incorporate the old clothes I receive into my work.
-The most difficult part was collecting socks (laughs).
+This can be said for all my works, but I always try to incorporate the secondhand clothes I receive into my work with care and attention.
+The hardest part was collecting socks (laughs).

-Socks are seen as consumable items and if they are in poor condition they will quickly be thrown away.
+Socks are seen as consumables and if they are in poor condition they will be thrown away immediately.

-What kind of activities do you want to do from now on, using this award as motivation?
-Please tell us your vision and future goals.
+What kind of activities do you want to pursue in the future, using this award as motivation?
+Please tell us about your outlook and future goals.

-My works involve real people, and cannot be completed by myself.
-The time axis and relationships greatly affect the way the work is created.
-Rather than creating it alone, it is only with the help of real collaborators that I can complete it.
+My works involve real people, and cannot be completed by myself alone; the structure of the work changes greatly depending on the time axis and relationships.
+Rather than creating them alone, they are only completed with the help of real collaborators.

-My own motivation and theme for creating art is proof of existence, so I would be extremely happy if receiving this award would help me to make more connections with others and receive the cooperation of many people!
+My motivation and theme for creating this work is proof of existence, so I would be extremely happy if this award helps me to connect with more people and get the cooperation of many people!

-I also imagine that the work will make future generations realize, hundreds of years from now, that people like these existed, and my goal is to create works that are super durable and strong.
+I also imagine that the work will make future generations realize that people like these existed hundreds of years ago, and my goal is to create works that are super durable and strong.

-Please give a message to everyone aiming to apply next year!
+Please give us a message for everyone who is aiming to apply next year!

-The Kanagawa Prefectural Art Exhibition has strict size regulations, and is very accepting of what you want to express, including providing friendly advice during the exhibition, so I hope you will give it your all and take on the challenge.
+The Kanagawa Prefectural Art Exhibition has strict size regulations, and they are very accepting of what you want to express, including providing friendly advice during the exhibition, so I hope you will give it your all and give it your all.

 Profile